GoktugYmsk/fly-ticket-booking-challenge/README.md

 # Flight Ticket Booking Project README

 ## Project Overview
 The Flight Ticket Booking project is a full-stack application that allows users to book flight tickets.
-It provides a user-friendly web interface for customers to search for flights, view available options, and make reservations.
-The backend is built using ASP.NET Core API, and the data is stored in a PostgreSQL database deployed on Amazon Web Services (AWS).
+It provides a user-friendly web interface for customers to search for flights, also view available options, and make reservations.
+The backend is built using ASP.NET Core API, and the data is stored in a PostgreSQL database, and both of them deployed on Amazon Web Services (AWS).

 ## Table of Contents
 1. [Project Overview](#project-overview)